EvertonTomalok/temporal-poc/README.md

-# Temporal Signal Collector POC
+# Temporal Abandoned Cart POC

 This is a Proof of Concept demonstrating Temporal workflows that wait for a "client-answered" signal or timeout after 1 minute.
 The workflow uses the Chain of Responsibility design pattern to handle different scenarios.